 Support Services

-We offer vocational counseling, cardiac rehabilitation, and assessments for athletes of all ages with congenital heart disease.
+We offer athletic assessments, vocational counseling, and cardiac rehabilitation to people with congenital heart disease.

 Best Heart Hospital in North Carolina